 FROM --platform=linux/amd64 <base_image>:<version>

 When you execute the above statements, your image will get modified from arm64 to amd64 architecture, fixing the issue at hand.
-Let us know if this solution fixes the problems with your docker deployments.

 4. Wrong Script Encoding